 Generally, people with moderate to advanced chronic kidney disease (CKD) are at increased risk from severe illness with Covid-19, although the level of risk is now lower than earlier in the pandemic.

 It is important to follow advice about how to keep safe, however many people with CKD who catch Covid-19 recover well at home.

 How likely you are to catch Covid-19 depends to a great extent on how much the virus is passing from person to person in your local community.
 This changes over time.
 You can further reduce your risk of catching Covid-19 by following measures you will be familiar with, such as by avoiding crowded indoor areas.

 How likely it is that you will become seriously unwell if you do become infected with Covid-19 depends on many things.
-This particularly includes your age, sex (there is a higher risk in males) and whether you have other health conditions.
+This particularly includes your age and whether you have other health conditions.
 You can discuss your individual risk with you renal team, who can help you think through your own situation.

 Whilst it remains important to protect yourself from catching Covid-19, nowadays the vast majority of people with kidney disease who contract Covid-19 will feel unwell but be able to recover at home without needing to go into hospital.

 The improvement in outcomes for people with CKD is partly because of vaccination and treatments, but also because hospitals have learnt so much about how to look after people with Covid-19, including those with kidney disease.

 I only have one kidney, am I at risk?